qcscine/molassembler/README.md

   compile-time, but then the results are available at O(1) at run-time.
   (Default on)
 - An experimental reduced set of tetrahedra for each symmetry (Default off)
+- The maximum number of rotationally non-superimposable assignments for any symmetry as a function of how many ligands are identical, where all ligands are unlinked

 ## Integrating